elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

 1. Just run with docker-compose from within the corresponding directory:

     ```
+    tools/copy_freshdata_docker.sh
     docker-compose up --remove-orphans --build --force-recreate -d
     ```
     For users in China, if you get issues pulling images please refer to this post: https://segmentfault.com/a/1190000016083023

+    If you would like to reset the entire environment with fresh data, do the following.
+This basically removes all the blockchain data that may have been saved previously and resets it back to block height 510
+    ```
+    tools/copy_freshdata_docker.sh
+    docker-compose up --remove-orphans --build --force-recreate -d
+    ```

+    If you would like to resume the blockchain data from where you last left off, do the following.
+All the blockchain data is saved to ~/.volumes/elastos-privnet so if you were at block height 1000 previously, it'll continue from there without resetting everything
+    ```
+    docker-compose up --remove-orphans --build --force-recreate -d
+    ```

 2. Verify the Mainchain is running by checking the miner reward wallet: